HoratioConkerhead/stitched-up-companion/docs/diagrams/directory-structure.md

 - **postcss.config.js**: Configuration for PostCSS
 - **tailwind.config.js**: Configuration for Tailwind CSS

-This structure is designed to be easily extensible for additional books or content in the future.
+This structure is designed to be easily extensible for additional books or content in the future, with each data type organized in its own file for better maintainability.